-Factor 1.B.
-Audit Findings (8 Points) Scoring Guide Points Agencies were instructed to submit a copy of their Agency attached an audit dated 8 most recent audit report.
-Any type of report can 1/1/2020 or later with no significant be used - the audit could be from a direct negative findings. recipient, from an accountant, etc. The report Agency attached an audit dated 5 should be dated no earlier than 1/1/2020.
-1/1/2020 or later with negative findings, but convincingly explains how Award up to 8 points using the scoring guide to it has corrected the negative findings. the right.
-Agency attached an audit dated before 5 1/1/2020, but convincingly explains why it was not audited since 1/1/2020.
+Scoring Guide Points

+Agency attached an audit dated 8

+1/1/2020 or later with no significant

+negative findings.

+Agency attached an audit dated 5

+1/1/2020 or later with negative

+findings, but convincingly explains how

+it has corrected the negative findings.

+Agency attached an audit dated before 5

+1/1/2020, but convincingly explains

+why it was not audited since 1/1/2020.

 Other 0

+Agency attached an audit dated 1/1/2020 or later with no significant negative findings.
+Agency attached an audit dated 1/1/2020 or later with negative findings, but convincingly explains how it has corrected the negative findings.
+Agency attached an audit dated before 1/1/2020, but convincingly explains why it was not audited since 1/1/2020.